cgpu/pinkpatheR/README.md

 It is handy if all team members use __Dropbox__ or similar cloud service; <br>
-the absolut path then in shared team scripts <br> can be constructed utilizing a soft-coded approach: constructing the path by detecting home directory with `pinkpatheR()`  <br>
+the absolut path then in shared team scripts <br> can be constructed utilizing a soft-coded approach:  <br>
+constructing the path by detecting home directory with `pinkpatheR()`  <br>
 and bulding the constant parts of the path on top using `paste0()`.  <br>